apache/spark/docs/streaming-programming-guide.md

 This is done by using `streamingContext.checkpoint(checkpointDirectory)`.
 This will allow you to use the aforementioned stateful transformations.
-Additionally, if you want to make the application recover from driver failures, you should rewrite your streaming application to have the following behavior.
+Additionally, if you want to make the application recover from driver failures, you should rewrite your streaming application to have the following behavior:

-  + When the program is being started for the first time, it will create a new StreamingContext, set up all the streams and then call start().
+  + When the program is started for the first time, it will create a new `StreamingContext`, set up all the streams and then call `start()`.
-  + When the program is being restarted after failure, it will re-create a StreamingContext from the checkpoint data in the checkpoint directory.
+  + When the program is restarted after failure, it will re-create a `StreamingContext` from the checkpoint data in the checkpoint directory.

 <div class="codetabs">